-TO THE DEALER: This form must be completed and returned to Honey Bee Manufacturing Ltd. along with the Warranty Registration Form. (please print) Serial #: Model: Signature: Check Completed By: Date: Dealer Name: As soon as you receive this machine, inspect it thoroughly to be certain that it is in good order and complete.
-Finish a pre-delivery inspection, paying special attention to the steps listed below, prior to delivery to the customer.
-Indicate with a tick mark in the left-hand column when correct/complete.
-Refer to the page numbers listed below in the operator manual for detailed instructions.
-Upon Receipt of Header: Red draw bar holder and tie-down bracket removed from header. - page 36 Set front reel bats to operational position (reinstalled from transport position). - page 35 Remove reel tie-downs installed from factory.
-If the header will be operated with the dividers locked up, install the bolt-on shields. - page 122 Install crop dividers.- page 35 Check draper tension as per decal on back panel.
-Adjust if necessary. - page 103 Walk around the header, checking belts, bolts and shields to ensure everything is tight and in good working order.
-Install Automatix Lite harness on the combine, note if the electrical system is positively or negatively switched, hook up the battery leads accordingly. - page 39 Install Automatix Lite control panel in combine cab & connect to electrical harness. - page 39 Unlock the transport cart and draw bar, lift header with the combine then remove the cart and draw bar. - page 36 Attach multicoupler and electrical connection(s) - page 39 Attach the drive shafts to the left and right hand sides of the combine feeder house, ensure anti-rotation safety chains are connected and correctly adjusted. - page 42 Check the clearance between the feed auger drum, stripper plate and feeder house. - page 53 Check feed auger finger timing, ensure adjustment arm is in middle hole with fingers in fully forward position. - page 52 Set header to rigid mode & pressurize to 90-115psi, ensure all tabs on flex sensing rod are in proper position. - page 129 Set the faceplate angle using adjustment bolts on the combine's feeder house (if possible) - page 46 Set reel finger pitch to middle position as a starting point. - page 66 Ensure reel fingers clear cutter bar by minimum of 1 1/2".
+- Red draw bar holder and tie-down bracket removed from header. page 36 - Set front reel bats to operational position (reinstalled from transport position). page 35 - Remove reel tie-downs installed from factory. - If the header will be operated with the dividers locked up, install the bolt-on shields. page 122 - Install crop dividers.- page 35 - Check draper tension as per decal on back panel.
+Adjust if necessary. page 103 - Walk around the header, checking belts, bolts and shields to ensure everything is tight and in good working order. - Install Automatix Lite harness on the combine, note if the electrical system is positively or negatively switched, hook up the battery leads accordingly.
+Make sure to check output voltage to header that it never exceeds 14 volts when operating or upon engine start-up.. page 39 - Install Automatix Lite control panel in combine cab & connect to electrical harness. page 39 - Unlock the transport cart and draw bar, lift header with the combine then remove the cart and draw bar. page 36 - Attach multicoupler and electrical connection(s) page 39 - Check gearbox oil levels and fill if necessary. page 133 and page 135 - Attach the drive shafts to the left and right hand sides of the combine feeder house, ensure anti-rotation safety chains are connected and correctly adjusted. page 42 - Check the clearance between the feed auger drum, stripper plate and feeder house. page 47 - Check feed auger finger timing, ensure adjustment arm is in middle hole with fingers in fully forward position. page 46 - Set header to rigid mode & pressurize to 90-115psi, ensure all tabs on flex sensing rod are in proper position. page 128 - Set the faceplate angle using adjustment bolts on the combine's feeder house (if possible) page 60 - Set reel finger pitch to middle position as a starting point. page 66 - Ensure reel fingers clear cutter bar by minimum of 1 1/2".
 Adjust reel height if necessary.
-(In order to fully extend RH reel lift cylinder the header reel must be running. - page 51 Ensure the reel is centered on the header. - page 52 Set Auto Header Height parameters in combine control panel (Combine and Sensitivity Settings) Calibrate combine (In FLEX mode) Run header and fine tune drive belt to minimize vibration and get it running smoothly.
-Walk around the header while it is running to ensure everything is running smoothly If possible test in the field or lot and fine tune sensitivity settings if needed Ensure Optional equipment as per sales order is installed and functioning.
-Before Transporting: Tilt cylinder retracted.
-Drive shafts in storage position. - page 142 Header in rigid mode (air system pressurized to 100 psi). - page 72 Hydraulic & electrical connectors/lines in storage positions.
-Reel lowered, retracted, tied down and prevented from rotating.
-Transport cart & front draw bar axle properly installed. - page 141 Automatix Lite display and electrical harness, dividers, extensions & accessories securely stored.
+(In order to fully extend RH reel lift cylinder the header reel must be running. page 45 - Ensure the reel is centered on the header. page 46 - Set Auto Header Height parameters in combine control panel (Combine and Sensitivity Settings) - Calibrate combine (In FLEX mode) - Check to ensure combine feederhouse PTO output speed is correct.
+Premature failure of drive components may occur if speed is incorrect page 59 - Run header and fine tune drive belt to minimize vibration and get it running smoothly. - Walk around the header while it is running to ensure everything is running smoothly - If possible test in the field or lot and fine tune sensitivity settings if needed - Ensure Optional equipment as per sales order is installed and functioning.